Israel and Hamas reach deal to release all hostages and partially withdraw Israeli troops, Trump says

 Israeli Prime Minister Benjamin Netanyahu also released a short statement on the hostages that read, "With God's help we will bring them all home."

+The terrorist group praised Qatari, Egyptian and Turkish mediators in helping broker a deal, and specifically thanked Mr. Trump for his "efforts."
+It also called on the president to ensure that Israel "fully complies with the terms of the agreement."

+In his earlier Truth Social post, Mr. Trump wrote: "All Parties will be treated fairly!"

-The announcement comes just hours after Mr. Trump said he may travel to the Middle East this weekend, and was open to potentially traveling to the Gaza Strip.
+The announcement came just hours after Mr. Trump said he may travel to the Middle East this weekend, and was open to potentially traveling to the Gaza Strip.

-During an unrelated event at the White House, just hours prior to the announcement, Mr. Trump read a note that was passed to him by Secretary of State Marco Rubio.
+During an unrelated event at the White House on Wednesday, Mr. Trump read a note that was passed to him by Secretary of State Marco Rubio.
 The president said Rubio's note said negotiators were "pretty close to a deal," and that they would "need him" pretty quickly.

-A little over a week ago, Mr. Trump unveiled a 20-point peace plan at a White House meeting with Israeli Prime Minister Benjamin Netanyahu, who expressed his full support for the proposal.
+A little over a week ago, Mr. Trump unveiled a 20-point peace plan at a White House meeting with Netanyahu, who expressed his full support for the proposal.

 The current round of indirect negotiations between Israel and Hamas began on Oct.
 6 in Egypt, with Egyptian and Qatari officials acting as intermediaries.
 U.S. envoy Steve Witkoff, and Mr. Trump's son-in-law Jared Kushner, had been expected to join the talks on Wednesday, days after Netanyahu confirmed he had sent a delegation "to close the technical details of the release of our hostages."